Skip to content

 }

-You can also prepare the aggregate with events to a specific state.
-And then test whether the aggregate behaves as expected.
+You can also prepare the aggregate with events to set it to a specific state and then test whether it behaves as expected.

 {